michellestarck2341-design/Tandotimes/README.md

 # Tandotimes
-This is such an extra exceptional platforms which covers every category among the web pages
+This is such an extra exceptional platforms which covers every category among the <a href="https://tandotimes.blog/">Lifestyle</a> web pages